YishaiBerg/vue-dynamic-marquee/README.md

 | pause | boolean | false | Use to programmaticlly pause animation.

 ## Responsiveness
-The component should be able to accomodate for any changes in wrapper or slot content dimensions that take place on the fly.
-Number of times to repeat slots will be recalculated, and margin between them will be unharmed.
-This is accomplished thanks to the [ResizeObserver Api](https://developer.mozilla.org/en-US/docs/Web/API/Resize_Observer_API).  **Only** if the component detects the browser does not support ResizeObserver it will async load a [polyfill](https://github.com/juggle/resize-observer).
+The component should be able to accommodate for any changes in wrapper or slot content dimensions that take place on the fly.
+Number of times to repeat the slot will be recalculated, and the margin between them will be unharmed.
+This is accomplished thanks to the [ResizeObserver Api](https://developer.mozilla.org/en-US/docs/Web/API/Resize_Observer_API).  **Only** if the component detects that browser does not support ResizeObserver it will async load a [polyfill](https://github.com/juggle/resize-observer).

 ## Author